jyu12/mern_project/Notes.md

 ### Project file structure
 * routes for different resources are sperated in their own folders All it's doing is just return json files to the front-end for example:
 ...api
-......users.js will return the resources related to users.js, i.e authentication, permissions etc etc ......profiles.js location, name, experience etc etc
+......users.js will return the resources related to users.js, i.e authentication, permissions etc etc
+......profiles.js location, name, experience etc etc

+### Types of requests
+Common ones
+* 200 - OK
+* 400 - Validation error
+* 404 - Resource not found
+* 500 - server erros
+* 304 - redirects